projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

    Indirect Display Model

-For security or fastboot reasons, it may be determined that the UOS is either not allowed to display its content directly on the HW or it may be too late before it boots up and displays its content.
-In such a scenario, the responsibility of displaying content on all displays lies with the SOS.
-One of the use cases that can be realized is to display the entire frame buffer of the UOS on a secondary display.
-GVT-g allows for this model by first trapping all MMIO writes by the UOS to the HW.
-A proxy application can then capture the address in GGTT where the UOS has written its frame buffer and using the help of the Hypervisor and the SOS's i915 driver, can convert the Guest Physical Addresses (GPAs) into Host Physical Addresses (HPAs) before making a texture source or EGL image out of the frame buffer and then either post processing it further or
+For security or fastboot reasons, it may be determined that the User VM is either not allowed to display its content directly on the HW or it may be too late before it boots up and displays its content.
+In such a scenario, the responsibility of displaying content on all displays lies with the Service VM.
+One of the use cases that can be realized is to display the entire frame buffer of the User VM on a secondary display.
+GVT-g allows for this model by first trapping all MMIO writes by the User VM to the HW.
+A proxy application can then capture the address in GGTT where the User VM has written its frame buffer and using the help of the Hypervisor and the Service VM's i915 driver, can convert the Guest Physical Addresses (GPAs) into Host Physical Addresses (HPAs) before making a texture source or EGL image out of the frame buffer and then either post processing it further or